Lost Cities: Summary

 Lost Cities is a fast-moving game, with players playing or discarding, and then replacing, a single card each turn.
-Cards represent progress on one of the five color-coded expeditions.
-Players must decide, during the course of the game, how many of these expeditions to actually embark upon.
-Card-play rules are quite straightforward, but because players can only move forward on an expedition (by playing cards which are higher-numbered than those already played), making the right choice in a given game situation can be quite difficult.
-An expedition that has been started will earn points according to how much progress has been made when the game ends, and after three rounds, the player with the highest total score wins the game.
+Cards represent progress on one of five color-coded expeditions.
+Players must decide during the game how many expeditions to embark upon.
+Card-play rules are quite straightforward, but because players can only move forward on an expedition (by playing cards higher-numbered than those already played), making the right choice in a given situation can be quite difficult.
+An expedition that has been started will earn points for its progress when the game ends, and after three rounds, the player with the highest total score wins the game.
 Each expedition that is started but not thoroughly charted incurs a negative point penalty (investment costs).

-Interaction between players is indirect, in that one cannot directly impact another player's expeditions.
-However, since players can draw from the common discard piles, they are free to make use of opposing discards.
+Interaction between players is indirect; one cannot directly impact another player's expeditions.
+However, since players can draw from the common discard piles, they can make use of opposing discards.
 Additionally, since the available cards for a given expedition are finite, progress made by an opponent in a given color can lead to difficulty making progress in that same color.

 The game's board, while designed to supplement the theme, is optional and consists only of simple marked areas where players place discards.
 If Lost Cities had four expeditions instead of five, it could be played with a standard deck of playing cards.
 When doing so, the face cards would represent investment cards, with numbered cards two through ten serving as the expedition progress cards.